jeffersondesouza/mentoria-arretada/mentoring/k8s/README.md

 - deploy:
     > Deploy/Deployment
     > kind: Deployment
+    > similar to rs, but it "involves" rs. when create a deploy it auto creates a rs
     > create pod via deploy is a BEST PRACTICE
-    > similar to rs, but it "involves" rs. when create a deploy it auto create rs
     > It gives a version control of the rs, so you can record a config
     > you can check the config history
     > can go back to a past config